ridha-bouazizi/oidc-client-ts/SERVER_SIDE_REDIS.md

 # Server-Side OIDC with Redis State Storage

+> **@ridha.bouazizi/oidc-client-ts-redis v3.3.0-redis.1** - Production Ready 🚀

-This guide shows how to use the oidc-client-ts library on the server side with Redis for session storage, enabling signin callback processing in a Node.js environment.
+This guide shows how to use the `@ridha.bouazizi/oidc-client-ts-redis` library on the server side with Redis for session storage, enabling signin callback processing in a Node.js environment.

 ## Overview